“Building readers and leaders.”

 Benefiting children being served by other nonprofit organizations and programs: Giving kids in need books to read wherever they may be in the community!

 Building Book Nooks for Kids: Books and bookshelves are donated to other nonprofit organizations that offer shared reading environments for the children they serve.
 Students continue to reap the same benefits through preschool, after school, and summer programs.

 BONUS: Children have increased access to books in and out of school.

-Please join our circle of support today by bcoming a volunteer, donating a book or making a monetary contribution today!
+Please join our circle of support today by volunteering, donating a book for a child in need, or making a monetary contribution to our Foundation